-If you are applying for a grant and using Child Benefit as the qualifying benefit, your income from all sources (after tax) must not exceed the limits shown below.
-The amounts vary depending on whether you are a single claimant or part of a couple and the number of children you are responsible for.
+If you are applying for a grant and using Child Benefit as the qualifying benefit, your income from all sources (before tax) must not exceed the limits shown below.
+The amounts vary depending on whether you are a single claimant or part of a couple and the number of children for whom you are responsible.

 |Child Benefit Claim Type||Income|